Lake Balls – How are they retrieved?

 Lake Balls – The Cost

-Given the labour cost in this retrieval process, there very small margins to be made but each ball represents a small profit to both the retriever and the supplier.
+Given the labour cost in this retrieval process, there are very small margins to be made but each ball represents a small profit to both the retriever and the supplier.

-However, there is a profit to be made in ‘quantity’ and with the lake balls retrieval market continuing to grow, there is a happy future ahead for the industry.
+However, there is a profit to be made in ‘quantity’, and with the lake balls retrieval market continuing to grow, there is a happy future ahead for the industry.

 Ask any traditional golf ball retailer about Lake Balls and they’ll tell you that any ball pulled from a pond is an inferior product.